Want to shine like a star? Gain galactic bragging rights? Burst with pride like a bolide?

 Thanks to the work of Melody Hamilton, the People's Choice Award was established as part of the Nova East Astroimaging Contest in 2018.
 The winner was determined by fellow Nova East registrants voting for their favourite photo of all those submitted to the contest.
 Fellow astronomers and their families got to acknowledge amateur photographers and their work.

-Given Nova East 2021 is a speaker series utilizing Zoom for attendance, the mechanism for voting for this award during COVID-19 restrictions was changed.
+Given Nova East 2021 was a speaker series utilizing Zoom for attendance, the mechanism for voting for this award during COVID-19 restrictions was changed.
 RASC Halifax members may vote for their People's Choice favourite through a SurveyMonkey survey to be emailed separately.
-The winner of the 2021 People's Choice Award will be announced at the RASC Halifax Centre Annual General Meeting (AGM) on December 3, 2022.
+The winner of the 2023 People's Choice Award will be announced at the RASC Halifax Centre Annual General Meeting (AGM) on December 2, 2023.

 The Astroimaging Contest prizes will be determined each year in conjunction with the contest sponsors.
 The People's Choice Award is To Be Determined.